Code-Institute-Submissions/milestone-project-06/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer except about me text (some part) and my skills text (copied from Rosie Website of the course) .

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)